Interoperable Digital Identity and Patient Matching

 Overview

 Digital Identity is the unique representation of a subject engaged in an online transaction.
-Digital identities involved in healthcare transactions can correspond to Patients, Providers, Payers, and other healthcare actors.
-The combination of a legal, distinct, verified organization name and the state in which it is verified uniquely establishes Organizational Identity as defined in this guidance.
-A digital identity SHALL always be unique in the context of a digital service compliant with this IG, but does not necessarily need to uniquely identify the subject in all contexts.
-Specifically, such a digital service SHALL NOT require that a human subject’s real-life identity is evident from the credential identifier on its own.
+Digital Identities involved in healthcare transactions can correspond to Patients, Providers, Payers, and other healthcare actors.
+The combination of a legal, distinct, verified organization name and the state in which it is verified uniquely establishes Organizational Identity.
+A Digital Identity SHALL always be unique in the context of a digital service compliant with this IG, but does not necessarily need to uniquely identify the subject in all contexts.
+Specifically, such a digital service SHALL NOT require that a human subject’s real-life identity is evident from their credentials (the Digital Identifier plus an associatied authenticator(s)) or from the Digital Identifier on its own.

-In an effort to address matching errors by prioritizing the use of Digital Identifiers, this section of the IG defines what are likely to be new Digital Identifiers suitable for use in person matching where high confidence in the Digital Identity associated with such an Identifier is needed.
-Though there are benefits in having just one such credential, an individual’s choice to use multiple such Digital Identifiers each from a different service, also referred to an Identity provider or Assigner, is also consistent with the IG’s requirements.
+In an effort to address matching errors by prioritizing the use of Digital Identifiers, this section of the IG defines Digital Identifiers suitable for use in person matching where high confidence in the Digital Identity associated with such an identifier is needed.
+Though there are benefits in having just one such credential, an individual's choice to use multiple Digital Identifiers each from a different service, also referred to as an Identity Provider or Assigner, is also consistent with the IG’s requirements.
 This section of the IG also describes Enterprise Identifiers which are the next best option when a Digital Identifier is unavailable or has not yet been established.
-In this context, “Enterprise Identifiers” are identifiers issued by assigners who have not implemented the stricter requirements necessary for Digital Identifiers.
+In this context, "Enterprise Identifiers" are identifiers issued by assigners who have not implemented the stricter requirements necessary for Digital Identifiers.
 For example, a clinic that leverages insurance member IDs for identifiers and therefore requires additional demographics to be provided during a match request to the insurance company because the identifier is not 1:1 with a unique identity.

 Requirements for Digital Identifiers for Individuals

 • Identifier SHALL be capable of a validation process.
-Acceptable validation methods include 1) the user authenticates themselves at a level of authentication assurance commensurate with that of the credential itself and the credential is confirmed to originate from a trusted Identity Provider – authentication assurance SHALL be AAL2 or greater for any identity assurance level greater than IAL1; 2) relying party queries the Identity Provider’s system to confirm demographics associated with the individual in a privacy preserving way, for example by presenting a cryptographic hash of first, last, date of birth (DOB) and home street address including zip code or city and state along with the Identifier; or 3) authenticated individual authorizes sharing of demographics with the relying party.
-Acceptable verification methods include: 1) Identifier matches an Identifier previously associated to the medical record; 2) the Individual Profile Photo associated with an OpenID Connect Credential bound to the Identifier is consistent with this IG and NIST 800-63A requirements on the use of biometrics and is a visual match to the individual or to a government-issued photo ID previously associated with the individual during a documented Identity Proofing event and saved in their record.
+Acceptable validation methods include 1) the user authenticates themselves at a level of authentication assurance commensurate with that of the credential itself and the credential is confirmed to originate from a trusted Identity Provider – authentication assurance SHALL be AAL2 or greater for any identity assurance level greater than IAL1; 2) relying party queries the Identity Provider's system to confirm demographics associated with the individual in a privacy-preserving way, for example by presenting a cryptographic hash of first name, last name, date of birth (DOB) and home street address including zip code or city and state along with the Identifier; or 3) authenticated individual authorizes sharing of demographics with the relying party.
+Acceptable verification methods include: 1) Identifier matches an Identifier previously associated to the medical record or 2) the Individual Profile Photo associated with an OpenID Connect Credential bound to the Identifier is consistent with this IG and NIST 800-63A requirements on the use of biometrics and is a visual match to the individual or to a government-issued photo ID previously associated with the individual during a documented identity verification event and saved in their record.

-• A documented Identity Proofing process, performed by the Identity Provider directly and not through a Trusted Agent, at a minimum SHALL establish that a unique individual is represented by each Identifier and includes a declaration of identity assertion by the individual (such that it is fraudulent to claim a false identity).
-This requires the Identity Provider to follow a process that is IAL1.5 or higher according to this guidance.
+• A documented identity verification process, performed by the Identity Provider directly and not using a third party or third-party Trusted Referee, at a minimum SHALL establish that a unique individual is represented by each Identifier and includes a Declaration of Identity attestation by the individual (such that it is fraudulent to claim a false identity).
+This requires the Identity Provider to follow a process that is IAL1.5 or higher.
 As future guidance may require an indication of individual attribute verification status, for example, a flag indicating whether an address was verified, and the verification date, Identity Providers SHOULD capture sufficient detail in their Identity Proofing records that their systems can differentiate between verified and unverified identity attributes.

 • Identifier SHALL be a version 4 (random) Globally Unique IDentifier (GUID or UUID as per RFC 4122) that remains unique to the person for all time within the assigner’s system: the UUID SHALL NOT be assigned to a different person later, and a different UUID SHALL NOT be assigned to that same person by the assigner.

-• Each Digital Identifier SHALL correspond 1:1 with a unique person on the Identity Provider’s (assigner’s) system: more than one Identifier SHALL NOT be generated within the assigner’s system for the same individual, as that would lead to mismatches on individual identity and potential patient safety issues.
+• Each Digital Identifier SHALL correspond 1:1 with a unique person on the Identity Provider's (assigner's) system: more than one Identifier SHALL NOT be generated within the assigner's system for the same individual, as that would lead to mismatches on individual identity and potential patient safety issues.
 In-person processes and remote equivalents exist for binding a strong credential to a Person record.
-As one example, a digital credential from a third-party Identity Provider can be associated with a record when IAL2-verified Full Name, Home Address, and Date of Birth exist in both places and can be matched within the record and a Declaration of Identity was made to both the Identity Provider and the managing organization responsible for the Person record.
-In the case of a professional credential associated with an organization, the individual also asserted their legal authority to act as a representative of that organization and the existence and the Identity Provider verified the uniqueness of the organization at the same or a greater level of identity assurance.
-At a minimum, the organization name and state of existence are recorded and may be included with other verified demographics about the individual.
+As one example, a digital credential from a third-party Identity Provider can be associated with a record when IAL2-verified First Name, Last Name, Home Street Address, and Date of Birth exist in both places and can be matched within the record and a Declaration of Identity was made to both the Identity Provider and the managing organization responsible for the Person record.
+In the case of a professional credential associated with an organization, the individual also attested to their legal authority to act as a representative of the organization and the Identity Provider verified the uniqueness of the organization and its existence, including at the claimed street address, at the same or a higher level of identity assurance.
+At a minimum, the organization name and state of existence are recorded by the Identity Provider along with any attested entity type, and may be included with other verified demographics about the individual.

 • Identifier SHALL NOT ever be reassigned to a different individual except in the case of name changes.

-• The associated individual onboarding process SHALL require the individual to assert that any attributes they provide correspond to their own identity.
+• The individual identity verification process SHALL require the individual to attest that any attributes they provide correspond to their own identity.
 Legal names SHALL be used and the use of work addresses or phone numbers or other attributes not belonging to the individual SHOULD be discouraged.

 • The email address and mobile number provided SHALL be under the individual's exclusive control if used to secure the Identifier or an associated credential.